josearosa/josearosa.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D.
-Candidate in Economics at the University of California, Merced.
+I am a Senior Associate at PwC.
+I received my Ph.D. in Economics from the University of California, Merced.

-My primary research interests are in Labor and Public Economics, with a focus on the Economics of the Family, the Economics of Education, and the Economics of Crime.
+My professional interests span applied economics, teaching, and research.
+At PwC, I work in transfer pricing, applying economic and financial analysis to questions involving multinational firms and cross-border transactions.

-I work with restricted-use administrative data that link individual-level records across education, birth certificates, crime incidents, and voter files.
-These longitudinal, geocoded datasets allow me to track individuals and families over time to answer questions related to education, residential mobility, civic participation, and intra-household decision-making.
+I have taught courses in Econometrics and Labor Economics, with broader teaching interests in applied microeconomics, public economics, and corporate finance.

-I will be entering the 2025–2026 academic job market.
+My research interests are in Labor and Public Economics, with a particular focus on the Economics of Education, the Economics of the Family, and the Economics of Crime.